 Call Bailey, Javins & Carter to Start Your Truck Accident Claim

 If you’ve been hurt in a truck accident, you may be shocked at just how expensive one of these collisions can be.
 You may be entitled to compensation that covers your medical bills, lost wages, and other expenses.
-Find out now by talking to our team—just reach out online or call us at 800-497-0234.
+Find out now by talking to our team—just or call us at 800-497-0234.